Are your COVID-19 government benefits coming to end? We have the information you need to prepare.

 In reality, debt “coach” and “consultant” are vague terms, so you may encounter all sorts of unlicensed “professionals” offering products or services that are plain useless.

 Only a court officer known as a Licensed Insolvency Trustee can help you enter a program (bankruptcy or consumer proposal) that will legitimately reduce your debts.
-Actually, some scammers will charge you to “fix your debt”, when what they’re really doing is connecting you with a LIT, which you can do yourself for zero upfront fee.
+Actually, certain illegitimate companies will charge you to “fix your debt”, when what they’re really doing is connecting you with a LIT, which you can do yourself for zero upfront fee.

 How To Make A Complaint Against A Credit Counselling Agency